TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/41 - Mark/Mark 6/Mark 6.12.md

 ---

-And they went out, and preached that [men] should repent.
+They went out and preached that people should repent.